mertdotcc/mrmertozturk/README.md

 # Hi there, this is Mert! 👋

-I am a software engineer from Ankara, Turkey.
+I am a software engineer from Berlin, Germany.

-🔭 Currently focused on Python 🐍, Django 🦄, PostgreSQL 🐘 and RESTful APIs.

-🌱 Learning: MongoDB, Apache Kafka
+🔭 Currently spending lots of time with Kubernetes, Golang, Java, Spring Boot and AWS.

 💬 You can find more information about me and my projects on my [website](https://www.mertozturk.org/).